Islam in Australia: In literature and film

-Veiled Ambition is a documentary created by Rebel Films for the SBS independent network following a Lebanese-Australian woman named Frida as she opens a shop selling fashionable clothing for Muslim women on Melbourne's Sydney Road.
-The documentary follows Frida as she develops her business in Melbourne while juggling a husband and home in Sydney and a pregnancy.
-Veiled Ambition won the Palace Films Award for Short Film Promoting Human Rights at the 2006 Melbourne International Film Festival.
+Veiled Ambition is a documentary created by Rebel Films for the SBS independent network.
+A Lebanese-Australian woman named Frida, opens a shop selling fashionable clothing for Muslim women on Melbourne's Sydney Road.
+The documentary follows Frida as she develops her business in Melbourne also her journey in juggling a home in Sydney and a family life all while pregnant and expecting Veiled Ambition won the Palace Films Award for Short Film Promoting Human Rights at the 2006 Melbourne International Film Festival.

 Ali's Wedding is an Australian film based on a true story of an Iraqi Shia immigrant family.
 It depicts some of the religious and social practices of the Shia community in Australia.

+Slam is a 2018 Australian film about a Muslim Palestinian-Australian family's experience of Islamophobia in Australia.